NOAA-OWP/inundation-mapping/README.md

 ```
 aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/inputs /home/my_user/projects/fim/data/inputs --request-payer requester --dry-run
 ```
-** Note**: Notice the `--dry-run` option?
+**Note**: Notice the `--dry-run` option?
 When you include that argument in the command, it will give you a large list showing you exactly which files are to be downloaded and where they will be saved.
 We recommend including that argument the first time you run the command, then quickly aborting it (CTRL-C) so you don't get the full list.
 However, you can see that your chosen target path on your machine is correct.
 When you are happy with the pathing, run the `aws s3` command again and leave off the `--dry-run` argument.

 The S3 inputs directory has all of the folders\files you need to run FIM.
 It includes some publicly available and some non-publicly availible data.

 ### Getting FIM source code
-(note: based on pathing described above)
+(based on sample pathing described above)

 ``` path to your "code" folder. e.g.
 cd /home/my_user/projects/code